-Arnold Schwarzenegger And Boy George Respond to Trump ‘Celebrity Apprentice’ Ratings Criticism
+Arnold Schwarzenegger And Boy George Respond To Trump’s ‘Celebrity Apprentice’ Ratings Criticism

 — Arnold (@Schwarzenegger) January 6, 2017

-CNN Money have noted that it is a strange move for Donald Trump to criticize Celebrity Apprentice, especially as Trump has retained the role of Executive Producer on the NBC show.
-They have suggested that perhaps it is because Arnold Schwarzenegger said that he would be unable to support Donald Trump in the general election, as evidenced by Trump’s tweet where he mentions Schwarzenegger’s support of Hillary Clinton.
+CNN Money has noted that it is a strange move for Donald Trump to criticize Celebrity Apprentice, especially as Trump has retained the role of executive producer on the NBC show.
+They have suggested that perhaps it is because Arnold Schwarzenegger said that he would be unable to support Donald Trump in the general election, as evidenced by Trump’s tweet where he mentions Schwarzenegger’s support of John Kasich and Hillary Clinton.

-Boy George has also been handling his fair share of tweets on this matter, as some of his fans and those of Celebrity Apprentice have said that as long as Donald Trump is Executive Producer of the show, they will refuse to watch it and give Trump money.
-Boy George responded by asking what they would be doing over the next four years once Donald Trump was inaugurated and officially president.
+Boy George has also been handling his fair share of tweets on this matter, as some of his fans and those of Celebrity Apprentice have said that as long as Donald Trump is executive producer of the show, they will refuse to watch it and give Trump money.
+Boy George responded by asking what they would be doing over the next four years once Donald Trump was inaugurated and officially became president.

 “He is about to own America, will you hover above the ground for four years?
 Lol!”

-Boy George retweeted the Donald Trump messages directed at Arnold Schwarzenegger and said they blew his mind, but he also added that he didn’t think anybody knew before that Donald Trump was Executive Producer of Celebrity Apprentice.
+Boy George retweeted the Donald Trump messages directed at Arnold Schwarzenegger and said they blew his mind, but he also added that he didn’t think anybody knew before that Donald Trump was executive producer of Celebrity Apprentice.

 However, Boy George said that he still would have been on the show even if he had known, as he would not have wanted to pass up the opportunity to work with others like Arnold Schwarzenegger and Carson Kressley.